Throughout the years, someone would post something that throws everything off of what we know.

 I examined further to see if there was another bracket or light on the opposite side and there wasn’t.

 UPDATE: suttlef31 posted this picture recently.
 I asked for more pictures and info.
+It was mentioned that this was a generic foglight.

 As I was pulling as much stuff as I could off the M30, I decided to take the light switch.
 The switch looks exactly like the picture with the activation light next to the fog light symbol.